Skip to main content

 Obtain Transfer Credit Pre-Approval

 Work with academic departments to ensure that you will get credit for the courses you take abroad.
-Plan ahead to allow 1 to 2 weeks for faculty approval. at the Reves Center before you leave campus the semester prior to studying abroad.
-They are NOT required by the registration or application deadline.
+Some academic departments only grant post-approval, so students are encouraged to plan ahead and discuss course interests with faculty early.
+Allow at least 2 weeks for faculty approval.
+Credit approval is NOT required by the registration or application deadline.

 Clear any Holds on Your Record